-‘Link Purpose (In Context)’ requires that every link’s purpose is clear from its context
+‘Link Purpose (In Context)’ requires that every link’s purpose is clear from its text or context.

-It’s essential that you make your hyperlinks (usually just called ‘links’) clear and easy to understand, ideally from just the link text itself.
+It’s essential that you make your links clear and easy to understand, ideally from just the link text itself.

-Users with assistive technology, like a screen reader, often hear all the links on a page to help them find where they want to go.
-Others may view your website highly magnified, so the user will only see the link text and a few words around it at any one time.
+That’s because users with assistive technology, like a screen reader, often hear all the links on a page to help them find where they want to go.
+Others may view your website highly magnified or tab through links, so the user will only see the link text and a few words around it at any one time.

 To help your users, your link text (the words that are linked, often called ‘anchor text’) must make the link destination clear, in the context of their surrounding content.